jvdi/xray-ui/README.md

 bash <(curl -Ls https://raw.githubusercontent.com/jvdi/xray-ui/master/install.sh)
 ```

-## Manual installation & upgrade
+## Manual Installation & Upgrade

-1. First download the latest compressed package from https://github.com/jvdi/xray-ui/releases
+1. First download the latest package from https://github.com/jvdi/xray-ui/releases，usually choose the `amd64` architecture
-2. Then upload this compressed package to `/root/`the directory , and use `root`the user to log in to the server
+2. Then upload this compressed package to `/root/` the directory ，and use `root`the user to log in to the server

 > If your server cpu architecture is not `amd64` replace with other architectures